dbharris/repoman/pylons/WHAT.markdown

 ## What Is It?
 Repoman is the beginnings of a virtual machine image management system accessed via a RESTful API.
+Pylons is used as the framework for the application, while Apache is used for the https webserver.
 HTTP error codes and non-standard headers (*they will be documented though!*) will be heavily used throughout the API to provide meaningful error states to the user.

 ## Basic Objects